bitrise-io/devcenter/_articles/reviews/frequent-android-issues.md

 1. Create an `android-licenses` directory in the root directory of your git repository.
 2. Copy the license files into this directory from your computer.
 3. Add a `Do anything with Script` Step **after** the `Git Clone Repository` Step.
-4. Add the script to the `Script content` input field, for example.
+4. Add the script to the `Script content` input field, for example:

        #!/bin/bash